imtoopunkforyou/curlifier/CONTRIBUTING.md

 - Submit a ticket for your issue, assuming one does not already exist.
 - Fork the repository on GitHub.
 - Apply the required changes!
-- Briefly describe the changes made in `CHANGELOG.md`.
+- Briefly describe the changes you have made.
+We do this in [CHANGELOG.md](https://github.com/imtoopunkforyou/curlifier/blob/main/CHANGELOG.md).
 - Send a Pull Request to our original repo.
 Here's the [helpful guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) on how to do that.

 ## Making Changes

 - We use [poetry](https://python-poetry.org/docs/#installation) to manage the project and you should have it installed.
 To install a local version of `Python 3.10.*`, we recommend using [pyenv](https://github.com/pyenv/pyenv).
 - Follow our coding style.
 You can run `make lint` to check your code.
 - To run the tests, type `make test`.